Scottify20/imdb-movie-search/README.md

 - Adobe Illustrator (For UI prototyping and creating custom icons.
 I should probably start using Figma/Adobe XD)

 ## Assets and Prototyping Files
-- The SVG and  Adobe Illustrator files can be accessed in [this Google Drive Folder](https://drive.google.com/drive/folders/1-Fbwd9o2TkgyCTO9tmkua9vQNFdGJ375?usp=sharing)
+- The SVG and  Adobe Illustrator files can be accessed inside [this Google Drive Folder](https://drive.google.com/drive/folders/1-Fbwd9o2TkgyCTO9tmkua9vQNFdGJ375?usp=sharing)